DanielFLopez1620/orion_common/orion_bringup/README.md

 ### Comments based on components

 - **LD19:** Its rules were based on the [ldrobot-lidar-ros2](https://github.com/Myzhar/ldrobot-lidar-ros2/blob/devel/rules/ldlidar.rules) package of Myzhar.
-This apply for the youyeetuu LD19 LIDAR and worked on 3 different LIDARs.
-However, do not forget to validate the attribues.
+This apply for the youyeetoo LD19 LIDAR and worked on 3 different LIDARs.
+However, do not forget to validate the attributes.

 - **ORBBEC Astra S:** Its rules were taken from [depth_orbbec_astra](https://github.com/Tesis-ORION/depth_orbbec_astra/blob/main/orbbec_camera/scripts/99-obsensor-libusb.rules) repository.